Education and Civil Rights Initiative

-The mission of the Education and Civil Rights Initiative (ECRI) is to work collaboratively with appropriate partners to further education as a civil right through research, community partnerships, and other innovative and responsive scholarship.
+Mission Statement: The mission of ECRI is to work collaboratively with appropriate partners to ensure education is a civil right through research, community partnerships, and innovative and responsive scholarship.

 Our Values